MadDinosaur/ISEP-LAPR2/docs/SprintB/US8/US8.md

 ### 2.2.
 Other Remarks

-*Use this section to capture some aditional notes/remarks that must be taken into consideration into the design activity.
+*Use this section to capture some additional notes/remarks that must be taken into consideration into the design activity.
 In some case, it might be usefull to add other analysis artifacts (e.g. activity or state diagrams).*

 ## 3. Design - User Story Realization